MrShieh-X/console-minecraft-launcher/README-en.md

 - Youtube:<br/>
   [@MrShiehX](https://www.youtube.com/channel/UC03_vrWM8TfaU1k9VYVzW0A) <br/>

-## If you find any bugs in this program, or have new ideas, please leave a message on Bilibili or raise an issue
+## If you find any bugs in CMCL, or have new ideas, please leave a message on Bilibili or raise an issue.